HomeResourcesBlogImplementing IVMS: A Top Down Approach in Fleet Management

 Why invest in an IVMS?

-An IVMS can be a key part of a safety culture program.
+An IVMS, as part of a comprehensive fleet management software, can be a key part of a safety culture program.
 That’s because it’s proven to help improve worker and asset safety, enhance visibility into your fleet and tighten compliance with state and federal regulations.
 In fact, one study found that risky driving behaviors declined significantly when drivers were monitored by an IVMS and had their behavior coached by supervisors and with in-cab warning lights (NCBI).

 3 easy ways to reap ROI with an IVMS